World Tuberculosis (TB) Day 2023: Know Theme, History, Significance and Key Facts, Here

 - Sweating at night, etc.

 With the help of medicine, TB disease can be treated and cured.
-It is necessary that TB patient should take drugs timely and finish the medicine as prescribed.
+It is necessary that TB patients should take drugs timely and finish the medicine as prescribed.
 If they stop taking the drugs too soon and don’t complete the course of the medicine then they can become sick again.
 If they don't take drugs correctly, then the bacteria of TB that are still alive may become resistant to those drugs.

 Source: who, cdc